eidheim/Simple-WebSocket-Server/README.md

 ### Features

-* Most common part of RFC 6455 are supported: single fragment text/binary messages, message length up to 8 bytes, unmasked messages from server, and connection close with status (if any).
+* Most common parts of RFC 6455 are supported: single fragment text/binary messages, message length up to 8 bytes, unmasked messages from server, and connection close with status (if any).
 * Thread pool
 * Platform independent
 * WebSocket Secure support